tdefise/certifications/HashiCorp Certified - Terraform Associate/7. Implement and maintain state/README.md

 - When using **remote state**, state is only ever held in memory when used by Terraform.
 It may be encrypted at rest, but this depends on the specific remote state backend.

 This means that storing state remotely **can provide better security**

+### Side Note: Unmanage a resource

+You can use ``terraform state rm`` in the less common situation where you wish to remove a binding to an existing remote object without first destroying it, which will effectively make Terraform "forget" the object while it continues to exist in the remote system.